olublessed/app-example/README.md

 If you find yourself constantly using the same parameter values add a local-config.groovy file to the project and add your desired values.
 The file has been .gitignore'd so you wont accidentally check it in to your repo.
 Any parameters passed from the command line will override config file values if you need to change them.
-TO verify the commands you expect will be sent to a stack you can use the [projectParams](https://cfn-stacks.com/docs/artifacts3-plugin/latest/index.html#projectparams) task to print the parameters to the console
+To verify the commands you expect will be sent to a stack you can use the [projectParams](https://cfn-stacks.com/docs/artifacts3-plugin/latest/index.html#projectparams) task to print the parameters to the console